British journalist Taalay Ahmed, 31, shot dead in Ghana - Press Gazette

 A colleague of his at MTA International in London, Asif M Basit, wrote that he was “an extremely sincere, honest, hardworking and a selfless” member of the team.

-Ahmed was described in a separate press release about his death as a “bright and creative journalist who worked on a number of documentaries ranging from football to faith”.
+Ahmed was described in a press release issued by the Ahmadiyya Muslim community as a “bright and creative journalist who worked on a number of documentaries ranging from football to faith”.
 In 2017 he directed a documentary about the history of the Ahmadiyyat Muslim community in Hartlepool.
 He also worked on the MTA programme This Week With Huzoor.

+At the time of his death he was filming a documentary about the positive impact of the Ahmadiyya Muslim Community in Ghana, Sierra Leone and The Gambia.
+The planned five-week-long trip was the culmination of a year of planning.

+Nosherwan Rashid, a friend and colleague of Ahmed at MTA News, told PA: “He really loved what he was doing.
+He died in the cause of what he loved and serving his religion, which he loved the most.

 His body is being flown back to the UK on Wednesday (1 September).